Is therapy right for me?

 Seeking therapy is an individual choice.
 There are many reasons why people choose to come to therapy.
 Sometimes it is to deal with long-standing psychological challenges, or problems with anxiety or depression, or a particular relationship or family struggle.
 Other times it is in response to unexpected changes in one's life such as a separation or divorce, parenting concerns, a change in one's health status or that of a loved one, a loss of a loved one, a job loss or a work or other life transition.
 Many seek the advice of a therapist as they pursue their own personal exploration and growth.
 Working with a therapist can help provide insight, support, and new strategies for all types of life stressors.
 Therapy can help address many types of issues including relationship concerns or conflict, attention deficit disorders, depression, anxiety, family conflict, grief, stress management, infertility issues, adoption concerns, and general life transitions.
 Therapy is right for anyone who is interested in getting the most out of their life by creating greater self-awareness, enhancing self-esteem, working toward change in their lives and taking greater responsibility for one's own life and one's choices.

 Do I really need therapy?
 I can usually handle my problems.

 Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you've faced, it takes courage and intelligence to seek professional support when you need it.
 In fact, therapy is for people who have enough self-awareness to realize they need a helping hand, and that is something to be admired.
-You are taking responsibility by accepting where you are in life and making a commitment to change the situation by seeking therapy.
-Therapy provides long-lasting benefits and support, giving you the tools you need to avoid triggers, re-direct damaging patterns, and overcomes whatever challenges, struggles, or concerns you face.
+You are taking responsibility by accepting where you are in life and making a commitment to change the situation or how you percieve or handle a situation by seeking therapy.
+Therapy provides long-lasting benefits and support, giving you the tools you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges, struggles, or concerns you face.